200 South Hamilton Road

 married-couple households, 22% of which included children.
 Hill also

-and older represented the fastest-growing segment of ALICE households,
+older represented the fastest-growing segment of ALICE households, with

-with more seniors remaining in or re-entering the workforce to make ends
+more seniors remaining in or re-entering the workforce to make ends meet.
+In

-meet.
-In Gahanna, over 16% of residents were aged 65 or older, compared
+Gahanna, over 16% of residents were aged 65 or older, compared to less

-to less than 13% in Franklin County.
-Hill concluded her portion of the
+than 13% in Franklin County.
+Hill concluded her portion of the presentation

-presentation and turned the discussion over to Troy Rindler, Senior Data
+and turned the discussion over to Troy Rindler, Senior Data Analyst at United

 Troy Rindler, Senior Data Analyst at United Way of Central Ohio, presented